Mesa (computer graphics): Software architecture

-This is the actual code, that is specific to the underlying 3D graphic accelerator, but only as far as the Gallium3D WinSys Interface allows.
+This is the actual code that is specific to the underlying 3D graphic accelerator, but only as far as the Gallium3D WinSys Interface allows.
 There is a unique Gallium3D hardware device driver for each available graphics chip and each implements the Gallium3D State Tracker Interface as well as the Gallium3D WinSys Interface.
-The Gallium3D hardware device driver understands only TGSI (Tungsten Graphics Shader Infrastructure), an intermediate language for describing shaders.
-This code translated shaders translated from GLSL into TGSI further into instruction set implemented by the GPU.
+The Gallium3D hardware device driver understands NIR (NIR Intermediate Representation, a recursive acronym), an intermediate language for describing shaders.
+This code translated NIR shaders from the state tracker into the instruction set implemented by the GPU.